michoello/tictactoe/README.md

+# 2025-06-23

+Additional restrictions to amount of victory did not help.
+The problem is seemingly in the model forgetting what it achieved before.
+Time to add "memory" in form of replay buffer - store past games and use them in training.

 # 2025-06-02

 If we train many-many models, and then check them against classifier model, then there is a clear fluctuation